-This read-write attribute indicates the time (in seconds) after which idle sessions will be terminated in order to maintain an optimum number of open sessions.
+This read-write attribute specifies the time (in seconds) after which idle sessions will be terminated in order to maintain an optimum number of open sessions.
+Note that termination only occurs when the pool is accessed.
+A value of 0 means that no idle sessions are terminated.